BPR-Data-Team/ElectionModel2024/GitGuide.md

 The branch you are currently on will be highlighted in green.

 e.g. `* add-data-about-X`

+You can exit the list of branches by pressing `q`.

 ### 7. Submit a pull request